studio-YOLO/editpix/README.md

 If it is useful to you, at the [following link](https://github.com/studio-YOLO/editpix-vuejs-demo) you can find a small example on how you can use EditPix with Vue.js 3 and the Composition API.

+---

 ## Features

 - edit directly within the browser, without the need for Node
-- easy to use functions that do exactly what you'd expect from them
+- easy to use functions, that do exactly what you'd expect from them

 **Currently implemented features:**
 - colorspace transforms:
-    - RGB
+    - RGB (to and from HSL, HEX)
-    - HSL
+    - HSL (to and from RGB)
-    - HEX
+    - HEX (to and from RGB)
     - higher contrast
 - color filters:
     - black and white